-Silage clamps are structures that are increasingly of interest to the Environment Agency (EA and SEPA).
+Silage clamps are structures that are increasing of interest to the Environment Agency (EA and SEPA).

 Silage clamp leachate when not properly handled is extremely harmful to watercourses and has an aggressive acidity, which over long periods will erode any surface it meets.